himharsh1997/aws-certification-notes/README.md

 - Can route to multpiple target groups.
 - Health checks are done at target group level.
 - Application servers don't see IP, port of clients directly but need to get send in headers X-Forwared-For, X-Forwared-Port.

+When you enable ELB Health Checks, your ELB won't send traffic to unhealthy (crashed) EC2 instances.

 ## Target groups for ALB
 - EC2 instances(can be managed by ASG) - HTTP.